kappadotmeme/kappa-sdk/docs/Read me-DEPLOYER.md

   - Ensure your wallet is on the right network
   - Check browser console for any API/network errors
   - If using Next.js SSR, use the Standalone variant (client-only) on a client page
+  - No `transpilePackages` configuration needed in Next.js config

 If `network` is omitted, the widget uses Kappa mainnet defaults: